What is Suede? A Guide to Men's Leather & What It's Made of

 While suede is a type of leather, it differs significantly from full-grain leather in terms of texture, durability, and usage.
 Full-grain leather is made from the outermost layer of the hide, giving it a smooth, durable surface that can withstand rough conditions and regular wear.

-It’s widely used for leather products like wallets, belts, jackets, and dress shoes that require longevity and resilience.
+It’s widely used for leather products like wallets, belts, jackets, and suede shoes that require longevity and resilience.
 Suede leathers, by contrast, are made from the underside of the animal skin, giving it a soft, napped surface that feels luxurious but is more delicate.

 Full-grain leather tends to be thicker, heavier, and more resistant to scratches, stains, and moisture, while the suede material is lighter, softer, and more flexible, though it requires extra care to avoid damage.